Merkel ally rules out "haircut" after Greek deal failure

-BERLIN (Reuters) - A senior lawmaker from Chancellor Angela Merkel’s conservatives warned on Wednesday against any write-down of public holdings of Greek debt, saying it would send a fatal signal to other bailout countries and fail to address the roots of Greece’s woes.
+BERLIN, Nov 21 (Reuters) - A senior lawmaker from Chancellor Angela Merkel’s conservatives warned on Wednesday against any writedown of public holdings of Greek debt, saying it would send a fatal signal to other bailout countries and fail to address the roots of Greece’s woes.

 Greece’s international lenders, who met in Brussels late on Tuesday, failed for the second week running to agree how to get the country’s debt down to a sustainable level and will have a third go at resolving their most intractable problem in six days’ time.